dani-loya/ADS-507-Team-7/README.md

    .env.example documents required environment variables The pipeline runs end‑to‑end with a single command:

-8. Architecture schema
+8. Architecture schema:
    This schema shows how the system follows a modular architecture for reproducibility.
    Raw Airbnb and ACS datasets are stored in data/raw/ and processed through Python cleaning scripts in src/.
    Cleaned outputs are saved to data/processed/.
 The pipeline then connects to an AWS RDS MySQL instance,
     executes schema and table creation scripts, loads the cleaned datasets, and runs SQL transformations to generate the final analytical table.
 The architecture separates ingestion, cleaning, loading, and transformation into distinct layers, ensuring that the entire workflow can be reproduced with a single command.
-9. Schema diagram
+9. Schema diagram:
    The database schema consists of three tables: airbnb_listings, acs_dp05, and acs_b01003.
    All three tables are connected through the shared zip_code/geo_id fields, which allow demographic data from the ACS to be joined with Airbnb listing data at the ZIP‑code level.